-Jacob is Chinese, so by nature, he’s always looking for a bargain.
-If it’s free, that’s even better!
-Couponing?
-That’s right up his alley too.
-I know now that it’s a good thing because we’ll always have money in our pockets, but it used to bug me so much when we were dating.
 Every time we move to a new city, we often have to make compromises.
 We can eat out at nice restaurants as long as we are frugal in other areas.
-In Portland, as far as activities go, we recommend saving your money for food and beer, and checking out some of these free things to do! ;)
+As far as activities go here, it’s all about the outdoors.
+We recommend saving your money for food and beer, and checking out some of these fun free things to do in Portland.

 This may only be a hallway in the back of a Stark’s vacuum shop, but if you can channel your inner Monica, you can appreciate the vintage vacuums that date all the way back to 1905.
 If you’re not into vacuums, you can just appreciate the weirdness of it all.